naholyr/doggybag/doc/logger.md

 An wrapper that will automatically configure several `winston` loggers using your configuration (works very well with `doggybag/config`).

+## Installation

+Don't forget to `npm install --save winston` to add required dependencies to your project.

+### Why not including `winston` in `doggybag` ?

+Because as third-party transports all call `require('winston')` to extend it, therefore letting you include `winston` in your own `node_modules` directory will avoid many complicated manipulations to add transports.

 ## Usage

 ```javascript